Line Integrals

 The vector field in our line integral example happened to be the gradient field of a plane slanting in the negative $x$ direction.
 Let's take another look at the surface and gradient.

-Instead of the half-circle we used as our curve for the line integral above, we have a full circle.
+What if instead of the half-circle we used as our curve for the line integral above, we used a full circle.
 What would the line integral be over that curve through the same gradient field?